mjholder/DashMetrics/README.md

 -d        Specify the name of the database.
 (Required) -h        Displays this message and quits.
 ```
-dm_dash runs the dash webapp on 0.0.0.0:8050 by default.
+dm_dash runs the dash webapp.
+This is hosted on 0.0.0.0:8050 by default.
 ```
 # dm_dash -h